 Photo Credit: EVJ

-Louis B. Jones is the author of five novels, three on the New York Times annual list of Notable Books.
+Louis B. Jones is the author of five novels, three on The New York Times annual list of Notable Books.
 A Fellow of the NEA and the MacDowell Colony, he has published stories and essays in ZYZZYVA, Santa Monica Review, and The Threepenny Review.
 He has served as Writer-in-Residence at Washington University in St. Louis and Wichita State University; and has for many years helped run the Community of Writers.
-[F]
+[Admin/Fiction]

 Photo Credit: Brett Hall Jones

-Michelle Latiolais is Professor of English at the University of California at Irvine and Director of the Programs In Writing.
-She is the author of the novel Even Now which received the Gold Medal for Fiction from the Commonwealth Club of California.
-Her second novel, A Proper Knowledge, was published in 2008 by Bellevue Literary Press, as was Widow, a collection of stories, Involutions and essays, released in January 2011.
-She was released in May 2016 by W.W.
+Michelle Latiolais is the author of the novel, Even Now, which received the Gold Medal for Fiction from the Commonwealth Club of California.
+Her second novel, A Proper Knowledge, was published by Bellevue Literary Press, as was Widow, a collection of stories, involutions and essays.
+Her novel She was released in 2016 by W.W.
 Norton & Company.
-Recent work has appeared in ZYZYVVA and the Santa Monica Review.
+Recent work is forthcoming in Mississippi Review in 2025.

 Photo Credit: Brett Hall Jones